bengtj100/stacky-lang/Reference.md

 The language defines the following boolean operations: `and`, `or`, `~` (*not*)

-**NOTE:** Although the boolean operations accept several types of values as input, they only emot either `0` for false and `1` for true values.
+**NOTE:** Although the boolean operations accept several types of values as input, they only emit either `0` for false and `1` for true values.

 Examples: